Actively Recruiting

 • Inability to provide informed consent

-• Does not meet inclusion criteria for specific study protocols such as age at hearing loss onset, age of cochlear implantation, duration of deafness, number of active electrodes
+• Does not meet specific study criteria such as age of hearing loss onset, age of implantation, duration of deafness, or number of active electrodes

 • Unable to carry out study protocol or required tasks

-• For normal hearing subjects: hearing loss or significant history of hearing issues
+• For normal hearing subjects: hearing loss or significant hearing issues

 AI-Screening